 Search engine optimization (SEO) has been around for a few decades, dating back to the mid-1990s.
 However, SEO takes on more importance in a digital-first world where it’s critical for your data center provider’s websites to get found by the right people, in the right places, at the right time, and in the right context.

 SEO is also very much a moving target.
-Think about Google, with hundreds of millions of website pages to constantly index, evaluate, decide what makes it to page one of search engine results pages (SERPs), what gets pushed back, and what gets buried in oblivion, Google is constantly tweaking their algorithms.
+Think about Google, with hundreds of millions of website pages to constantly index, evaluate, and decide what makes it to page one of search engine results pages (SERPs), what gets pushed back, and what gets buried in oblivion; Google is constantly tweaking its algorithms.

 Winning in a Zero-Sum Game, Battling for Visibility

 And it’s very much a zero-sum game.
-In order for a data center provider to break into the prime real estate of page one of a search engine results page (SERP), by definition one of their competitors will need to be demoted off of page one.
+For a data center provider to break into the prime real estate of page one of a search engine results page, one of their competitors will need to be demoted off of page one.

-In a digital-first world, colocation and wholesale data center providers need to be a lot more realistic about their competition.
+In a digital-first world, colocation and wholesale data center providers must be more realistic about their competition.
 Most are not ready to confront competitive realities.

 Mainstream adoption of search engines, social media, and mobile computing brings tremendous opportunities for small businesses to grow beyond their borders.

-Understanding the True Competition That Most Data Center Provider Face
+Understanding the True Competition That Most Data Center Providers Face

 - Direct Competition -- Direct competitors are the obvious competitors that you run into all the time at the tail end of the buyer's journey.

 - Indirect Competition -- Indirect competitors sell similar products and services to your company.
-But indirect competitors are either a lot larger or a lot smaller than your company.
+But indirect competitors are a lot larger or smaller than your company.
 Or they’re not quite as graphically relevant as your company.